 Who is John Adams wife?

-JOHN ADAMS 1797-1801 Raised in the Congregational Church, the established church in his home state of Massachusetts, John Adams later became a Unitarian.
-Unitarianism, a liberal strand of Christianity popular in New England, began in the liberal wing of the Congregational Church.
+John Adams, who served as president from 1797 to 1801, was raised in the Congregational Church, which was the established church in his home state of Massachusetts.
+Later on, he actually became a Unitarian.
+Unitarianism, a more liberal branch of Christianity popular in New England, really got its start in the liberal wing of the Congregational Church.